Shoes

 Fear of losing exceptionalism.

-It is quite literally the fear of standing in line with everyone else and not getting to cut to the front of the line.
+It is, quite literally, the fear of standing in line with everyone else and not being able to cut to the front of the line.

 A fear that someone will catch on to all the exceptionalism bullshit and force you to the back of the line.